monsoonmaelstrom/book2/book2.md

 “Nothing Peter didn’t deserve,” Gavin informs him, merriment dancing in his brown eyes.

-Peter regains his feet with a hand on his face, feeling his nose as blood runs down his face and splatters onto his shirt.
+Peter regains his feet with a hand on his face, feeling his nose, as blood runs down his face and splatters onto his shirt.
 “I think you broke it,” Peter mumbles, glaring at Liam.

 “Not for the first time, as I remember,” Gavin comments.